davidjoffe/dave_gnukem/README.md

 Recent:

+* Implemented access card and access card 'door' and door activator
-* Added special 'molecule' pickup that gives you full health
+* Added special molecule pickup that gives you full health
 * Improve character control: Make vertical jumping/falling movement a bit smoother (more similar to the original DN1)
 * New keyboard shortcuts: Shift+F6/F7: Dec/Inc speed (framerate)
 * Fix soda can not animating